|This is an unofficial version.

 52(4) No proceeding under subsection (1) shall be commenced more than one year after the date on which the offence was alleged to have been committed.

-NOTE: This section contained consequential amendments to The Public Utilities Board Act which are now included in that Act.
+NOTE: This section contained consequential amendments to The Public Utilities Board Act that are now included in that Act.

 54 This Act may be cited as The Provincial Railways Act and referred to as chapter R15 of the Continuing Consolidation of the Statutes of Manitoba.